doctor3w/Dance-Dance-Evolution/docs/index.md

 ####Audio Circuitry

-We soldered our audio circuitry on a protoboard to make it easier to debug and to reduce noise.
+We soldered our audio circuitry on a protoboard to make it easier to debug and to reduce noise (see Figure 10).
 This circuitry was extremely rudimentary.
 Our audio input jack fed into a 500uF capacitor to cut out any DC component, then we fed it in between two 10KΩ resistors sitting between 3.3V and ground to offset it, so that the ADCs could read it with no clipping.
 The DAC output was fed directly to an audio jack and speakers.
+See *Appendix C: Schematics* for more details.

 ![Mac App Breakdown](resources/audioboard.JPG)

+Figure 10: Annotated image of our final protoboard

 #### Floor Tiles

 The major consideration that affected our tile construction was a desire for resiliency.
 Since users would probably stomp on each of the tiles fairly hard, we wanted to make sure that our press detection system could withstand a lot of force.
 We also wanted a simple, easy solution to mock-up and build with minimal hardware knowledge.
 Initially we looked into using strain gauges, but they would require mounting to a base plate and the tile to be pushed.
 Traditional buttons did not seem like a robust enough option.
 Instead, we decided to use force sensitive resistors (FSRs).
 Initial testing revealed that the unpressed FSRs had resistance of approximately 6 MΩ, pressed was approximately 1KΩ.
 This huge discrepancy made it easy to probe it for a press.
 We contacted Interlink Electronics, and they were gracious enough to donate 10 FSR402s, making it possible for us to be under budget.

 Because the FSRs were small in area (<1 inch square), we added two to each tile to increase the robustness of detection.
-We used a plywood plank as our first version of the tile, but found it to be a bit too heavy.
+We used a plywood plank as our first version of the tile, but found it to be a bit too heavy (see Figure 11).
 We then used these canvas boards that were significantly lighter.
 We hot-glued 1/4-in nuts to each of the FSRs and placed them near the center along one diagonal of the board.
 We then hot-glued washers and nuts to each of the four corners.
 As a result of this setup, the resistors typically had no force applied to them, because they hardly rested on the floor.
 However, once depressed, the board bended slightly and the FSRs were squeezed.
 We wired the two resistors in parallel, then in series with a 10KΩ resistor.
 Running 3.3 V across the setup and measuring the voltage at the intersection point gave us voltage levels of basically 0V/3.2V when unpressed/pressed, which meant we could just wire up each tile to a digital pin.
-We constructed four of these, wired them up to a protoboard hidden underneath the center tile, then fed a ribbon cable up to our main protoboard.
+We constructed four of these, wired them up to a protoboard hidden underneath the center tile, then fed a ribbon cable up to our main protoboard (see Figure 12).

 !["First Tile"](resources/tile1.jpg)

-*Our First Tile*
+Figure 11: Our proof of concept tile

 ![Mac App Breakdown](resources/finalmat.JPG)

+Figure 12: Final floor tile configuration

 Our pinouts for each PIC (small and large board) are listed below.
 In total we used 16 pins.
 This does not include pins used for Vdd and GND.
+See *Appendix C: Schematics* for more details.

 **Large Board**